StarTAC: Analog

 Most first generation analog StarTACs feature LED displays as per Motorola tradition.

 StarTAC 3000

 StarTAC 3000 is the base model released in 1996, which lacks the side volume controls, the smart button, and the contacts for an auxiliary battery.
 Also the only StarTAC model with a segmented LED display, as opposed to dot matrix LED displays found on other models.

 StarTAC 6000 and 6500

 Announced on September 30, 1996, StarTAC 6000e is a mid-tier model.
 It has a single-line alphanumeric LED display and adds a Smart Button.
 This model weighs 3.6 oz, slightly more than the base model StarTAC 3000.
 The StarTAC 6500 is identical to the 6000e, but includes vibration (branded as VibraCall).
-The StarTAC 6000c is an update released in 1997 to include lower-cost one line LCD display.
+The StarTAC 6000c is an update released in 1997 to include lower-cost one line LCD.